fchavonet/full_stack-binary_tree_visualizer/README.md

 4. Use the traversal buttons (Preorder, Inorder, Postorder, Level-order) to see the tree traversal animations.

-You can also test the game online by clicking [here](https://fchavonet.github.io/web-binary_tree_visualizer/).
+You can also test the web application online by clicking [here](https://fchavonet.github.io/web-binary_tree_visualizer/).

 <p align="center">
     <img src="./assets/images/screenshots.webp">